 In 1975, five Londonderry friends began playing in local pubs as The Undertones.
-Remarkably, the line-up of Sharkey, Bradley, Doherty and the O’Neill’s would not change throughout the group’s subsequent eight-year career.
+Remarkably, the line-up of Feargal Sharkey, Mickey Bradley, Billy Doherty and the O’Neill’s – John and Damian – would not change throughout the group’s subsequent eight-year career.

 Originally a pop covers band, The Undertones switched on to punk, adapted their sound accordingly and some of the most joyous music of the whole era followed.